1fxe/SharexJs/README.md

 Change the domain variable to your domain, basically anywhere it says localhost

-Run `npm install` to download dependencies
+Run `yarn install` to download dependencies
 Create a .env file with your chosen port, and use a custom key 🔐

 - Look at the .env.example

-Then run `npm run start` to start ✔
+Then run `yarn run buildAndStart` to start ✔

+This example uses nginx to serve the static files other branches use express

 ### Embed